wvan1901/Whim/README.md

 ```

 ## How to use Whim?
 Currently its just a simple text editor.
-As of writing this its not a super useful
-editor since some keys are reserved as actions so you wont be able to edit a file
-properly but hopely I will fix this soon when I implement a modes!
+Check the features section below to see
+what functionality Whim has.

 ## Credits
 Once again this is based of the article [Snap Token Kilo Editor Guide](https://viewsourcecode.org/snaptoken/kilo/index.html)
-So massive thanks to them for providing this amazing guide.
+Massive thanks to them for providing this amazing guide.

-## Upcoming Feature
+## Upcoming Features
-* Add modal editing
+* Add mode: Command
 * If a file is "Dirty" as user to confirm to exit
 * Soft indents
 * Add support for other enviorments